-Join Vanelli for an in-depth discussion in this video Shooting a portrait with a cross-light setup, part of Shooting Effective Business Portraits.
+Join Robert Vanelli for an in-depth discussion in this video Shooting a portrait with a cross-light setup, part of Portrait Photography: Business Portraits.

 - After scouting a location I came across this big empty room.
 This is going to be perfect to set up our backdrop and our lights.
 There are numerous types of lighting setups we can use.
 Today, we're going to do what's called cross lighting.
 And what cross lighting is, we'll have our key light, or our main light, on one side, and directly across from that, we'll have our hair light.
 Now the benefits of this type of lighting setup is we only need two lights, because the key light, is going to spill over onto the backdrop, so we don't need to light the backdrop separately.
 And then the hair light, which is the cross light coming across, is going to mold and shape our subject and keep it separated from the background.

 This is a really simple and quick lighting setup, and we can just bring people in if we had a multiple shoot, take the shot, bring the next person in, and so on, and it's a very consistent style of lighting.
 Now the first thing we need to do is set up our backdrop.
 I'm using an X-drop from Westcott.
 Now the reason why I chose this, was it has a small footprint, so in a room like this, even though we have a lot of room, we want to keep a tight space as possible.
 Once we set it up, we're going to hook our fabric, and the fabric is going to come down, and then we're going to hook it to the bottom, and it's going to keep it nice and tight.